Confederate defenses at the mouth of Caney Creek

 Debray's 26th Texas Cavalry Regiment

-Gould's 6th Texas Cavalry Battalion
+Gould's 23rd Texas Cavalry Regiment

 Terrell's 37th Texas Cavalry Regiment

-1st Texas Mounted Rifles (AKA Buchel's 1st Texas Cavalry Regiment) McMahan's Texas Battery
+1st Texas Mounted Rifles (AKA Buchel's 1st Texas Cavalry Regiment)

 Gibson's Texas Battery